Gloria (Sam Smith album)

-Gloria is the fourth studio album by English singer and songwriter Sam Smith, released on 27 January 2023 through Capitol Records.
-Smith's first album since Love Goes (2020), it debuted at number one in United Kingdom, Australia and Ireland, and has moved over 1.6 million album-equivalent units worldwide.
+Gloria is the fourth studio album by English singer-songwriter Sam Smith, released on 27 January 2023 through Capitol Records.
+The album serves as the follow-up to Love Goes (2020).
+Smith took creative control on the album, resulting in gaining an increasingly provocative image in the public eye.
+Musically, Gloria is a pop album, with lyrical themes of sex, lies, passion, self-expression, and imperfection.

-It was preceded by the singles "Love Me More", "Unholy", a collaboration with Kim Petras, and "Gimme", a collaboration with Koffee and Jessie Reyez.
-"Unholy" was promoted as the lead single and topped the charts in Australia, Austria, Canada, Ireland, New Zealand, the United Kingdom, and the United States, becoming both Smith and Petras' first chart-topper in the latter.
-Upon release, the album received generally favourable reviews from music critics.
+Gloria received positive reviews from critics.
+It was supported by four singles; "Love Me More", "Unholy", a collaboration with Kim Petras, "Gimme", a collaboration with Koffee and Jessie Reyez, and "I'm Not Here to Make Friends".
+"Unholy" became the most successful single from the album, topping the charts in Australia, Austria, Canada, Ireland, New Zealand, the United Kingdom, and the United States, becoming both Smith and Petras' first chart-topper in the latter.
+The song also won the award for Best Pop Duo/Group Performance at the 65th Annual Grammy Awards.

+Commercially, Gloria debuted at number one in United Kingdom, Australia and Ireland, and has moved over 1.6 million album-equivalent units worldwide as of February 2023.
+To support the album, Smith embarked on Gloria the Tour, touring Europe, North America, Australia, and New Zealand, and they additionally performed at the 2023 BRIT Awards, the 65th Annual Grammy Awards, and at the Royal Albert Hall.

 Background and recording

-The album was recorded between Los Angeles, London and Jamaica, with Smith working with regular collaborators Jimmy Napes, Stargate and Ilya Salmanzadeh, as well as expecting further contributions from Los Hendrix, Max Martin and Calvin Harris.
+The album was recorded between Los Angeles, London and Jamaica, with Smith working with regular collaborators Jimmy Napes, Stargate and Ilya Salmanzadeh, as well as expecting further contributions from Loshendrix and Calvin Harris.
 Smith stated that the album "feels like a coming of age" and got them "through some dark times", and expressed a hope that it could also be a "beacon" for listeners.
 A press release called it a "personal revolution" for Smith, containing the "dazzling, sumptuous, sophisticated, unexpected and at times thrilling, edgy sound of Sam's creative heart today", as well as lyrics about "sex, lies, passion, self-expression, and imperfection".